Teenlife

 Testing season is upon us.
 As high school students begin to study for the SAT and ACT, many will turn to private test-prep tutors to help them tackle the test with confidence.
 Tutors can help familiarize you with the format, teach you new material, and help your get your mental game ready for the stress of test day.

-There are, however, a lot of tutoring options to sift through.
+There are, however, many tutoring options to sift through.
 How can you choose the test-prep tutor who is the right match for your learning style and personality?

 Try asking potential tutors these seven questions to help determine if they are a good fit for you.